veroFuture/pycoder074/README.md

 ⸻

-🔥 What I’m About
+🔥 **What I’m About**

-	•	Building Projects:
+* **Building Projects:**
-Creator of Vero and CEO of Verity, a next-gen sustainable and open source tech startup pushing ethical and people focused software.
+  - Creator of Vero and CEO of Verity, a next-gen sustainable and open source tech startup pushing ethical and people-focused software.
-Founder of RealTalk, an AI-powered news platform fighting bias and misinformation.
+  - Founder of RealTalk, an AI-powered news platform fighting bias and misinformation.
-Developing VerOS, my own operating system with simplicity and power in mind.
+  - Developing VerOS, my own operating system with simplicity and power in mind.

-	•	Skills & Tech:
+* **Skills & Tech:**
-Python, C++
+  Python, C++ (bootloaders, anyone?), AI & NLP tools, systems programming, JavaScript, HTML5.
-(bootloaders, anyone?), AI & NLP tools, systems programming, JS, HTML5 Passion for clean, sustainable tech that empowers users.
+  Passion for clean, sustainable tech that empowers users.

-	•	Interests:
+* **Interests:**
-Cycling through rugged terrains, fueled by Fleetwood Mac, Greta Van Fleet and Slipknot.
+  Cycling through rugged terrains, fueled by Fleetwood Mac, Greta Van Fleet, and Slipknot.
   Always pushing boundaries — in code and life.
 ⸻

 ⚡ Why Follow Me?